 Why Insurance Often Covers Seat Belt Replacement

-This was one of the most reassuring things I learned.
+This is one of the most reassuring things.

 After an accident, insurance often: